winglang/wing/rfcs/sprint7.md

 ## We do not expose our user to any legal or privacy issues [#526](https://github.com/winglang/wing/issues/526)

-We want to make sure that our user journey is safe and meets the legal standard, including:
+We want to make sure that our user journey is safe and meets the legal standard, including: having our EULA available, making sure we do not leak any private information, etc...
-- having EULA availalbe
--

 ## Our service is always available for our users [#527](https://github.com/winglang/wing/issues/527)